Muslim Marriage Laws in Pakistan

-The Child Marriage Restraint Act 1929 has made underage marriages a penal offense.
-Under the Act, the minimum age of marriage for a male is 18 years whereas the minimum age of marriage for a female is 16 years.
-Even though underage marriages are liable to punishment, such unions are not rendered invalid.
+The Child Marriage Restraint Act 1929 is an important marriage act Pakistan that prohibits underage marriages as a penal offense.
+Under the Act, the minimum age of marriage for a male is 18 years, whereas the minimum age of marriage for a female is 16 years.
+Although underage marriages are punishable under Pakistan marriage laws, such unions are not automatically declared invalid under the law.

 Registration of Marriages

 The Muslim Family Laws Ordinance 1961 introduced reforms regarding the registration of marriages, and in default of such registration, penalties of fine and imprisonment have been prescribed.
-Nevertheless, Muslim marriages are still legal and valid if they are performed according to the requisites of Islam.
+Nevertheless, under marriage laws in Pakistan, Muslim marriages are still legal and valid if they are performed according to the requisites of Islam.

 Consent of Wali